Fortran-FOSS-Programmers/ford/docs/user_guide/command_line_options.rst

 ^^^

 The path to a custom style-sheet which can be used to modify the appearance of the output.
-Paths are evaluated relative to the PWD.
+Paths are evaluated relative to the current working directory.

 .. _cli-REVISION: